timgrossmann/HdM_SD1_ProjectBox/README.md

 1. Nested loops to build a christmas tree printed in the console of a given size.
 First thought through on paper and then implemented. (**Nested Loops, Problem solving**)

-1. Basic Class syntax and visibility of entities inside of classes. (**Classes, Visibilities, Static Keyword**)
+1. Coordinate basic Class example explaining syntax and visibility of entities inside of classes. (**Classes, Visibilities, Static Keyword**)

 1. ...
 TODO